 - 1. Total demolition of both structures and compensation - 2.
-Demolition and reconstruction at separate locations - 3.
-Demolition of furniture shop with adjoining incomplete housing structure and reconstruction of the shop only (at same location) with compensation for the adjoining housing structure lost.
+Demolition and reconstruction of the furniture shop at a separate location and compensation for the small dwelling space - 3.
+Demolition of furniture shop with adjoining incomplete housing structure with compensation for reconstruction; demolition and reconstruction of small dwelling structure.